 This course focuses on developing communication fluency and accuracy while using appropriate ASL vocabulary, grammar, pragmatics, and discourse.
 Additionally, the course will incorporate a study of Deaf culture.
 This course includes 5 hours of interactions with members of the Deaf Community.
 Offered Fall and Spring Term.

-Prerequisites: SED 392.
+3.000 SED 392.
+Special Education Major, Elective credit.

-SED 395: INTRODUCTION TO LEARNING DISABILITIES
+SED 395 : INTRODUCTION TO LEARNING DISABILITIES

 This course is a study of learning disabilities affecting the educational development of the exceptional student.
 Emphasis is on the definition, identification, classification, theories, and educational approaches to specific learning disabilities.
 This course includes a clinical.
 Offered Fall Term.

+3.000

+SED 300.

+Special Education

+Major credit.

-SED 396: EDUCATIONAL PROCEDURES FOR LEARNING DISABILITIES
+SED 396 : EDUCATIONAL PROCEDURES FOR LEARNING DISABILITIES

 This course includes materials and methods for teaching students who have learning disabilities.
 This course includes a clinical.
 Offered Spring Term.

+3.000

+Special Education

-SED 395 SED 300
+SED 395

 SED 300

+SED 300

-SED 397: INTRODUCTION TO EMOTIONAL DISABILITIES
+SED 397 : INTRODUCTION TO EMOTIONAL DISABILITIES

 An introduction to emotional disabilities, including the causes and characteristics of emotional and behavioral disorders, related learning problems, intellectual disabilities, and cultural disadvantage.
 Offered Fall term.

+3.000

+SED 300.

+Special Education

+SED 300.

 Major credit.
-Prerequisites:SED 300.

-SED 398: EDUCATIONAL PROCEDURES FOR EMOTIONAL DISABILITIES
+SED 398 : EDUCATIONAL PROCEDURES FOR EMOTIONAL DISABILITIES

 An introduction to methods of therapy, management techniques, and educational materials for emotional disabilities.
 The course includes a clinical.
 Offered Spring Term.

-SED 300, SED 397.

-SED 300, SED 397.
+3.000 SED 300, SED 397.
+Special Education SED 300, SED 397.
+Major credit.

-SED 405: BEHAVIOR AND CLASSROOM MANAGEMENT
+SED 405 : BEHAVIOR AND CLASSROOM MANAGEMENT

 This course provides students with the opportunity to evaluate and design positive classroom management alternatives.
 It is a prerequisite for special education student teaching.
 This course includes a clinical.
 Offered Fall and Spring Terms.

+3.000

+Special Education

+Major credit.

-SED 412d: DIRECTED STUDENT TEACHING: DEAF AND HARD OF HEARING
+SED 412d : DIRECTED STUDENT TEACHING: DEAF AND HARD OF HEARING

 Students normally take this course, which integrates theory and practice, during the senior year.
 The 60-day course includes observation, participation, and directed teaching experience in a local public school.
 The experience requires conferences with the Program Director, University Supervisor, and the cooperating teacher, demonstration of the integration of technology into instruction, and attendance at such required seminars as training sessions, orientation sessions, and other workshops.
 The University Supervisor visits the student-teacher periodically during the semester.
 Students must apply for student teaching by June 15 for Spring Term placement in the following year or by February 15 for Fall Term placement in the following year.
 Pass/fail grading.
 Offered Fall and Spring Terms.
 Special fee.
 Meets the GEP capstone and writing intensive requirements.
+12.000 Special Education Major credit.

-SED 412f: DIRECTED STUDENT TEACHING: LEARNING DISABILITIES
+SED 412f : DIRECTED STUDENT TEACHING: LEARNING DISABILITIES

 Students normally take this course, which integrates theory and practice, during the senior year.
 The 60-day course includes observation, participation, and directed teaching experience in a local public school.
 The experience requires conferences with the Program Director, University Supervisor, and the cooperating teacher, demonstration of the integration of technology into instruction, and attendance at such required seminars as training sessions, orientation sessions, and other workshops.
 The University Supervisor visits the student-teacher periodically during the semester.
 Students must apply for student teaching by June 15 for Spring Term placement in the following year or by February 15 for Fall Term placement in the following year.
 Pass/fail grading.
 Offered Fall and Spring Terms.
 Special fee.
 Meets the GEP capstone and writing intensive requirements.

-Major credit
+12.000 Special Education Major credit